Frigid temperatures at the Linc on Sunday were in the teens. The wind chill dipped into single digits.

 No, he wasn't great, but Nate Sudfeld made a few good plays, including a 22-yard scramble.
 Sports talk radio will be fun in Philly for the next two weeks.

-Rasul Douglas didn't have a great game.
+Rasul Douglas didn't have a great game (see rookie report).
 He had a particularly bad series on the Cowboys' scoring drive early in the fourth quarter.
 He was beaten on a 20-yard slant for the touchdown.

 Sidney Jones watch